Krishna-M19/ICC-Automation/Intent to Submit a Proposal with ICC/Readme.md

 20. Is there a limit to the number of proposals?
 21. Are you planning on submitting through a research institute?
 22. Are you planning on incorporating a Michigan Tech shared facility?
 23. Thread ID (for duplicate prevention)
-24. Spreadsheet Created (checkbox for tracking)
+24. Spreadsheet Created (checkbox for tracking) //used for ICC Checklist project

 ## Notes